By: Sarah Stone

 Most volunteer travelers who sign up with agencies or tour groups are asked to pay for certain aspects of their trip—such as housing, training, and support.

-Helping your volunteer friend out with offsetting that cost (Volunteer Forever is an excellent resource) can go a very long way to helping them make the most of their upcoming trip!
+Helping your volunteer friend out with offsetting that cost can go a very long way to helping them make the most of their upcoming trip!
 Or if they’ve volunteered abroad before, consider a donation to the group they worked with—chances are they’ve developed strong ties to their host group and knowing their friends and family support the cause as well can be an amazing gift on its own.

 4: For the Backpacker

-If she doesn’t have one yet, consider giving her a topographic GPS—either a stand-alone one or an app purchase for her smartphone.
-While a regular GPS is wonderful for most needs, a topographic GPS can give a bit more detail in backcountry and hiking areas, where the earth’s natural features and formations will help with navigation.
+My absolute favorite type of travel is backpacking, and I’m big into geocaching, hiking, and wilderness exploration while on any trip I take.
+If you’ve got an outdoorsy traveler friend, consider giving them a topographic GPS—either a stand-alone one or an app purchase for their smartphone.
+While the standard GPS on one’s phone can be perfect for most trips, a topographic GPS can give a bit more detail in backcountry and hiking areas, where the earth’s natural features and formations will help with navigation.

 5: For the Well-Traveled Family